ronanguilloux/IsoCodes/README.md

 [Contributors list](https://github.com/ronanguilloux/IsoCodes/graphs/contributors): Many thanks to all!

 Many thanks to [JetBrains PhpStorm](http://www.jetbrains.com/phpstorm/) for having sponsored the IsoCode library development from the very beginning!
-Any contributor having an accepted PR may receive an Open Source License Key for [PhpStorm IDE](http://www.jetbrains.com/phpstorm/download/).
-Just ping [Ronan via email](mailto:ronan.guilloux@gmail.com) to get one.